-- To drive up productivity in the North, with the aim of raising the UK’s overall level
+- To drive up productivity in the North, providing a boost for the entire UK economy

-- To rebalance investment in research & development, unlocking growth opportunities for both large and small northern businesses
+- To rebalance investment in research & development, unlocking growth opportunities for northern businesses

 - To promote the North as a place to work, study and live

 - To build world-class infrastructure, allowing businesses better access to talent and providing more career opportunities for those living here

 - To drive the decarbonisation of our economy, securing green growth for the UK and helping other countries across the globe to achieve the same